syncfusion-content/blazor-docs/blazor/pivot-table/virtual-scrolling.md

 **Limitations for virtual scrolling**

-* In virtual scrolling, the [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixel and percentage values are not accepted.
+* In virtual scrolling, the [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixels and percentage values are not accepted.
-* Resizing columns, setting width to individual columns which affects the calculation used to pick the correct page on scrolling.
+* Resizing columns or setting width to individual columns which affects the calculation used to pick the correct page on scrolling.
 * Grouping, which takes additional time to splitting the raw items into the provided format.
 * Date Formatting, which takes additional time to convert date format.
 * Date Formatting with sorting, here additionally full date time format should be framed to perform sorting along with the provided date format which lags the performance.
-* When using OLAP data, subtotals and grandtotals are only displayed when measures are bound at the last position in the [rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Rows) or [columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Columns) axis.
+* When using OLAP data, subtotals and grand totals are only displayed when measures are bound at the last position in the [rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Rows) or [columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Columns) axis.
 Otherwise, the data from the pivot table will be shown without summary totals.
 * Even if virtual scrolling is enabled, not only is the current view port data retrieved, but also the data for the immediate previous page and the immediate next page.
 As a result, when the end user scrolls slightly ahead or behind, the next or previous page data is displayed immediately without requiring a refresh. **Note:** If the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.

 **Overcoming the browser's height limitation**